Invest Ontario Appoints CEO

-TORONTO, March 1, 2022 /PRNewswire/ - On behalf of Invest Ontario's Board of Directors, Chair Elyse Allan announced the appointment of Trevor Dauphinee as Chief Executive Officer.
+TORONTO, March 1, 2022 /CNW/ - On behalf of Invest Ontario's Board of Directors, Chair Elyse Allan announced the appointment of Trevor Dauphinee as Chief Executive Officer.

 As the Agency's CEO, Trevor will lead the team in targeting, attracting, and securing high impact investments for Ontario.
 Invest Ontario is committed to delivering seamless, responsive services to current and potential investors that leverage the Province's breadth of programs and depth of capabilities around talent, site selection, regulatory navigation and financing.